triforkse/trifork.se/public/handbook.md

 You are encouraged to tag all build versions in git.
 See semantic versioning.

-### GitHub

-We share our Open-Source project's on GitHub.
-We are strong believers in paying it forward to the Open-Source community.

-Anytime your make a useful component that others may find useful as well, go ahead and share it on GitHub.
-Remember that you are representing our company and should keep the standard high, documentation good, and code clean and well tested.

-You can get your existing GitHub account associated with Trifork's GitHub organization.
-That allows you to create repositories under Trifork's organization page.
-We want to keep the list of repositories clean and up-to-date, so you should talk to someone and make sure that your stuff is ready before you publish it to the masses.

-You are free to create _closed repo's_ as needed, but we tend to keep most repositories on our in-house git servers.

 ### Software Licenses

 Software Licenses can be seem bit of a jungle to navigate at first.
 There are many different licenses even many versions